SasView/sasmodels/doc/guide/pd/polydispersity.rst

 This, too, will require increasing $N_\sigma$.

 Users should note that the averaging computation is very intensive.
-Applying polydispersion to multiple parameters at the same time or increasing the number of points in the distribution will require patience!
+Applying polydispersion and/or orientational distributions to multiple parameters at the same time, or increasing the number of points in the distribution, will require patience!
 However, the calculations are generally more robust with more data points or more angles.

 The following distribution functions are provided: